There are a number of tests you most likely will need to take to apply to college. Let’s go through them one by one.

 The SAT subject tests are as follows:

-The most important thing you can do to prepare for any of these tests is to practice, practice, practice.
-You can purchase a book of SAT or ACT practice tests and do 10-20 (or more!) questions a night, along with your regular homework.
+The most important thing you can do to prepare for the SAT and/or ACT is to PRACTICE, PRACTICE, PRACTICE.
+Every student should link their College Board account with Khan Academy (see below) for free, personalized test prep.
+You should do 10-20 (or more!) questions a night, along with your regular homework.
 Score yourself and if you get a question wrong, read the description of the correct answer.
-When you’re within a month of taking the test, take one morning on a weekend, and time yourself taking one of the practice tests.
+When you are within a month of taking the test, take one morning on a weekend and time yourself taking one of the practice tests.

-If your family can afford to pay for SAT or ACT tutoring, take advantage of the assistance.
+If you are finding it difficult to discipline yourself to study and your family can afford to pay for an SAT or ACT class, take advantage of the assistance.
 It is advisable to take a class or see a tutor within a month of taking the test.

 In addition, there are several online tutoring options.
 Please note that prices for tutoring services vary.

-After you have taken the test, your scores will be sent to you.
+After you have taken the test, you should receive an email letting you know that the scores are ready to view and send.
 This usually takes about three weeks.

-It is your responsibility to send your scores to the colleges to which you are applying.
-To send SAT scores, you may do this from the College Board website using your username and password.
-To send ACT scores, you may do this from the ACT website using your username and password.
+It is the student’s responsibility to send his/her scores to the colleges to which they are applying.
+To send SAT and ACT scores, you may do this from the College Board website (www.collegeboard.org) or the ACT website (www.actstudent.org) using your usernames and passwords.
+If you do not have a fee waiver, it costs money to send scores to colleges.

-College Board, the organization that offers the SAT, has implemented a “Score Choice” option.
-This allows student to choose by test date which SAT score they want sent to colleges (You may have your highest math score in May, but your highest Critical Reading score in October.)
-Please note that many highly selective colleges do not allow students to use the “Score Choice” option.
+College Board (SAT) and ACT have implemented a ‘Score Choice’ option.
+This allows the student to choose by test date which SAT or ACT scores they want sent to colleges (e.g. You may have your highest math score in March, but your highest Reading score in October.)
+Please note that many highly-selective colleges do not allow students to use the ‘Score Choice’ option.